Matt Jones (wide receiver)

-Matthew Jones (born April 22, 1983) is a former American football wide receiver and former sports radio personality.
-He was drafted by the Jacksonville Jaguars in the first round of the 2005 NFL Draft, and also played for the Cincinnati Bengals.
-He played college football at Arkansas.
+Matthew Jones (born April 22, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks.
+Jones was selected by the Jacksonville Jaguars of the NFL in the first round of the 2005 NFL draft, and also played for the Cincinnati Bengals.
+After his football career, he was a sports radio personality.